directus/directus/docs/reference/system/permissions.md

 What CRUD operation this permission rule applies to.
 One of `create`, `read`, `update`, `delete`.

 `permissions` **object**\
-What rules the item must pass before the role is allowed to alter it.
+What rules the item must pass before users with the policy are allowed to alter it.
 Follows [the Filter Rules spec](/reference/filter-rules).

 `validation` **object**\
-What rules the provided values must pass before the role is allowed to submit them for insertion/update.
+What rules the provided values must pass before users with the policy are allowed to submit them for insertion/update.
 Follows [the Filter Rules spec](/reference/filter-rules).

 `presets` **object**\
-Additional default values for the role.
+Additional default values for the item that are applied by users with the policy.

 `fields` **array**\
 What fields the user is allowed to alter.